cybertraining-dsc/fa20-523-319/project/project.md

 The PyTorch library is based on Python and is used for developing Python deep learning models.
 Many of the early adopters of the PyTorch are from the research community.
 It grew into one of the most popular libraries for deep learning projects.
 PyTorch provides great insight into Deep Learning.
 PyTorch is widely used in real-world applications.
 PyTorch makes an excellent choice for introducing deep learning because of clear syntax, streamlined API, and easy debugging.
 PyTorch provides a core data structure, the tensor, a multidimensional array similar to NumPy arrays.
 It performs accelerated mathematical operations on dedicated hardware, making it convenient to design neural network architectures and train them on individual machines or parallel computing resources [^2].

 ## 3. Overview of DenseNet
 We use a pre-trained DenseNet model, which classifies the images.
-DenseNet is efficient on image classification benchmarks as compared to ResNet.
-As shown in Figure 1, DenseNet contains a feature layer (convolutional layer) capturing low-level features from images, several dense blocks, and transition layers between adjacent dense blocks [^11].
+DenseNet is new Convolutional Neural Network architecture which is efficient on image classification benchmarks as compared to ResNet [^11].
+RestNets, Highway networks, and deep and wide neural networks add more inter-layer connections than the direct connection in adjacent layers to boost information flow and layers.
+Similar to ResNet, DenseNet adds shortcuts among layers.
+Different from ResNet, a layer in dense receives all the outputs of previous layers and concatenate them in the depth dimension.
+In ResNet, a layer only receives outputs from the last two layers, and the outputs are added together on the individual same depth.
+Therefore it will not change the depth by adding shortcuts.
+In other words, in ResNet the output of layer of k is x[k] = f(w * x[k-1] + x[k-2]), while in DenseNet it is x[k] = f(w * H(x[k-1], x[k-2], … x[1])) where H means stacking over the depth dimension.
+Besides, ResNet makes learn the identity function easy, while DenseNet directly adds an identity function [^11].

 Figure 1 shows the DenseNet architecture.